faircloth-lab/phyluce/docs/tutorial_I.rst

     Running....
     2015-04-11 14:25:17,714 - illumiprocessor - INFO - =================== Completed illumiprocessor ===================

-Notice that the program has created a `log` file showing what it did, and that it has also create a new directory holding the clean data that has the name `clean-fastq` (what you told it to name the directory).
+Notice that the program has created a `log` file showing what it did, and it has also created a new directory holding the clean data that has the name `clean- fastq` (what you told it to name the directory).
 Within that new directory, there are taxon-specific folder for the cleaned reads.
-More specifically, your directory structure should look similar to this (I've collapsed the list of raw-reads):
+More specifically, your directory structure should look similar to the following (I've collapsed the list of raw-reads):

 .. code-block:: bash